zachwill/blog/_posts/2014-02-09-flappy-bird.md

 [helicopter]: http://helicoptergame.net

 Even after possibly using a small bot network, the total app downloads had to be relatively minor at the beginning of January.
 It was still going completely unnoticed on the App Store.
-(I'd suggest probably less than 10,000 iOS devices had Flappy Bird on them before January 9th.)
+(I'd suggest less than 10,000 iOS devices had Flappy Bird on them before January 9th.)

-**January 22nd Dong Nguyen was probably extremely excited about the couple months worth of revenue his marketing experiment had pulled off.** With the recurring in-game ads and 800 reviews in a single day, Flappy Bird was beyond a success.
+**January 22nd Dong Nguyen was likely extremely excited about the couple months worth of revenue his marketing experiment had pulled off.** With the recurring in-game ads and 800 reviews in a single day, Flappy Bird was beyond a success.
 Mission accomplished.

 **February 1st Dong Nguyen, on the other hand, must have questioned if the world had lost its mind.**